How to Teach Your Dog to Sit, Stay and Come

 - Gradually increase duration before adding distance

 The release word is critical: the dog must learn that "stay" ends only when you release them, not when they feel like it.
+A reliable recall pairs perfectly with good leash manners — check out our guide on stopping leash pulling once your dog has a solid "come."

 How to Teach "Come" (Recall)

 Recall is the most important safety command.
 It can save your dog's life.
 Make it the most rewarding thing that ever happens to them.
+Reward timing is everything when teaching these commands — our positive reinforcement training guide explains the science behind it.

 - Start in a small room with zero distractions